A Look at Leo Baeck: North Campus

 Yes!
 We have several busing options available:

-- Depot busing is offered from Leo Baeck’s current location at 9600 Bathurst, as well as Yonge & Sheppard and Bathurst & Sheppard.
+- Depot busing is offered from Leo Baeck’s previous location at 36 Atkinson Ave., as well as Yonge & Sheppard and Bathurst & Sheppard.

 - Point-to-point busing within walking distance of your home